-Bulgur is a staple of Middle Eastern cuisine, traditionally used to make pilaf and tabbouleh.
+Bulgur wheat is a staple of Middle Eastern cuisine, traditionally used to make pilaf and tabbouleh.
 This chewy grain is made by parboiling, drying, cracking and milling wheat berries, or whole wheat kernels.
 Its mild flavor, nutty taste and short cooking time makes this nutrient-rich grain a popular and versatile addition to the diet.

-The oligosaccharides and resistant starch found in bulgur are carbohydrates that resist digestion and act as prebiotics, enhancing the growth and activity of the health-promoting bacteria in the gut.
-Research also demonstrates that a healthy gut microbiome has a profound impact on health and can improve immunity, decrease inflammation and improve metabolic processes in the body.
+The oligosaccharides and resistant starch found in bulgur are carbohydrates that resist digestion and act as prebiotics, enhancing the growth and activity of the health-promoting bacteria in the gut, a March 2015 study in Advances in Nutrition reports.

 While bulgur is considered a nutritious and healthful food, not everyone should consume this whole grain.
 For instance, anyone with a wheat allergy should avoid bulgur.
 In addition, bulgur is a source of gluten, so anyone with celiac disease or gluten sensitivity will need to choose gluten-free options instead.
 If you have been told to restrict dietary fiber, also discuss the use of bulgur with your doctor or dietitian.

 Reviewed by Kay Peck, MPH RD

 - International Journal of Food Sciences and Nutrition: "Bioactive Healthy Components of Bulgur"

 - Journal of Translational Medicine: "Influence of Diet on the Gut Microbiome and Implications for Human Health"

 - Nutrition Research Reviews: "Whole Grains and Human Health"